Course Outline

 - Configuring boot images and task sequences for government devices

-- Capturing reference images for government standards
+- Capturing reference images to support standardized government configurations

 Software Updates and Compliance for Government

-- Integrating with WSUS for government systems
+- Integrating with WSUS to ensure timely updates for government systems

 Inventory and Reporting for Government